-When you’re ready to buy some new pieces, it pays to shop out of season.
+When you’re ready to buy new Delta Sigma Theta apparel, it pays to shop out of season.
 That is, pick up last season’s clothing items when they’re significantly discounted because new season stock has arrived.
 Keep an eye out for affordable coats and boots right now, or search for quality graphic tees for women at the end of summer or in fall.

 Whenever the shops bring in clothing for the upcoming season, they need to make room for it.
 As such, they’ll try to clear out older stock and discount it handsomely.
 This can be a fantastic way to pick up items for much less than usual.